pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/table.md

         // Whether the table width is the max-content width
         // Inline elements will not wrap automatically; a scrollbar is displayed when the content exceeds the container width.
         maxContent: false,
+        // The table width defaults to occupying the entire row.
+        fullWidth: false,
         /**
          * Copy as HTML/Markdown
          * `true` is equivalent to `'all'`, enabling both HTML and Markdown copying.